LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberDashboard.md

 - `subscription_id` – Authorize.Net identifier for the recurring payment
 - `subscription_status` – either `active` or `cancelled`

+When a membership is cancelled the action is recorded in `tta_memberhistory`.
+If the dashboard detects a cancelled status it shows the date of cancellation, who initiated it and the last four digits of the card used along with a button to reactivate the previous level.

 Below the membership controls is a **Payment History** table.
 It lists all transactions in chronological order including event purchases logged in the `tta_transactions` table, any refunds processed, and monthly membership charges